francisojeah/0g-serving-broker/doc/design-doc.md

    - Parameters include service type, URL, name, and price.
 The agent records this information in the database.
    - The provider agent creates the corresponding proxy service based on the service type (RPC/HTTP) and calls a contract function to add the service to the contract.
 The URL stored in the provider agent's database is the address of the registered service, while the URL stored on the contract is the public address of the provider agent service.
 3. The user queries the user agent for registered services, and the user agent retrieves and returns information from the contract.
 4. The user selects an appropriate service and sends a request.
-The request header contains metadata: userAddress, nonce, serviceName, inputCount, previousOutputCount, previousSignature, signature, and createdAt.
+The request header contains metadata: userAddress, nonce, serviceName, inputCount, previousOutputCount, signature, and createdAt.
 5. Upon receiving a request, the provider agent verifies and records the metadata:
    - Whether the signature can be correctly parsed.
    - Check if the userAddress has sufficient balance.